powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 This option defines the behavior in case the slack distribution fails.
 Available options are:
 - `THROW` if you want an exception to be thrown in case of failure
 - `FAIL` if you want the OuterLoopStatus to be `FAILED` in case of failure
-- `LEAVE_ON_SLACK_BUS` if you want to leave the remanining slack on the slack bus
+- `LEAVE_ON_SLACK_BUS` if you want to leave the remaining slack on the slack bus
 - `DISTRIBUTE_ON_REFERENCE_GENERATOR` if you want to put the slack on the reference generator, disregarding active power limits.
-There must be a reference generator defined, otherwise it raises an exception.
+There must be a reference generator defined, i.e. `referenceBusSelectionMode` must be `GENERATOR_REFERENCE_PRIORITY` - otherwise this mode falls back to `FAIL` mode automatically.

 The default value is `LEAVE_ON_SLACK_BUS`.